rhobbie/Mkf2/README.md

 run primer1.cbn

-At the first halt enter x and hit return to exit.

 In LP.txt is the printer output of the sample.
 (Just the number 2.99085)

 For a larger example compile primer14.f and run it with